alexyandy2016/fractal/readme.md

 <a name="best-practices"></a>
 ##Best Practices

-Best/fastest way to build your service is, I think, referring the bundled examples at `vendor/appkr/fractal/src/example/`.
+Best/fastest way to build your API service is, I think, referring the bundled examples at `vendor/appkr/fractal/src/example/`.

 <a name="route"></a>
 ###Route (API Endpoints)